KT Impact: UAE residents help flood-hit Sharjah children return to school

 UAE residents have come together to bring back smiles to the faces of Pakistani children Asif, 6, and Aamir, 12, who were facing the grim prospect of dropping out of school after floodwaters submerged their modest home in Sharjah’s Al Sabka neighbourhood.

-The family's furniture, household appliance as well as the newly bought books and stationery of the children were destroyed in the April 16 floods .
+The family's furniture, household appliances as well as the newly bought books and stationery of the children were destroyed in the April 16 floods .

 On Wednesday, their mother, Saima, who had purchased those school supplies just days before the floods, had told Khaleej Times about her distress.
 “The floodwaters spared nothing, soaking our furniture and rendering household appliances useless.
 Whatever money we had set aside for the school fee will now have to be used to clean up the house and get basic essentials," she had said.